-The "One Big Beautiful Bill" Act is Law: What It Means for Your Business and Foreign Talent
+Big Beautiful Bill Cost: What the 'One Big Beautiful Bill' Act Means for Your Business and Foreign Talent

 During my time as a Foreign Service Officer for the U.S. Department of State, I adjudicated thousands of visas.
-I saw firsthand how policy changes in Washington directly impact people's lives and business operations.
+I saw firsthand how policy changes in Washington directly impact people’s lives and business operations.
 This new law is no different.
+The federal government will be responsible for implementing the law's provisions and funding the expanded enforcement measures.
 While its name might make it sound like a good thing for America, its effects are a complex mix of higher costs and systemic pressures that every employer and foreign national should understand.

 The Big Picture: What Hasn't Changed is as Important as What Has